Custom fields

 In addition to our built-in field types such as items, text, or column types, you can now build your very own!

-Custom fields are useful when you want to load configuration data from an external platform into your monday.com integration recipe for use.
-For example, you can load options for your app users to choose from when configuring the recipe (i.e. a list of Zendesk tickets or Slack channels).
+For example: You can load options for your app users to choose from when configuring the recipe (i.e., a list of Zendesk tickets or Slack channels).

-It’s important to consider reusability when building custom fields.
-This can help you in building out multiple integration recipes in your app, all using the same custom fields you define.
+It’s important to consider reusability when building custom fields to help you create multiple integration recipes in your app with the same custom fields you define.

-The ”Text” type allows you to create a field type with a predefined field key for repeated use (for example, if you have a project with the field key “projectId,” you can utilize this key for all other trigger and action blocks instead of re-configuring it each time).
+For example: If you have a project with the field key “projectId,” you can utilize this key for all other trigger and action blocks instead of re-configuring it each time

 Text columns allow you to select whether your text custom field type has numbers only.
 This will force users to only add numeric characters, which can be useful if the custom field will only include numerals, like ID numbers.

-The ”List” type allows you to generate an array of options for selection (for example, if you want to pull up a list of all the Zendesk tickets in an account).
+The List type allows you to generate an array of options for selection.

-If you want to manually define only a few field options, you can type different key-value pair “Options” in your list field type.
+If you only want to manually define a few field options, you can add different key-value pairs Options in your list field type.

 app.post("/fetchRemoteOptions", function(req, res) {